Quirksmode/jspm-es6-gulp-boilerplate/README.md

 ##### Generating Documentation

 This project uses jsdoc to automatically generate Documentation via `gulp prod`.
 See http://usejsdoc.org/ for more information.
 Use `gulp doc` to generate the docs manually.

+##### Testing

+This project uses Karma with Mocha and Chai.
+Please ensure you have installed the following:

+- Karma (globally)
+- Karma CLI (globally)
+- Karma Chai
+- Karma Chrome Launcher
+- Karma JSPM
+- Karma Mocha
+- Karma Mocha Reporter
+- Mocha (globally)

+To run the tests use `$ karma start`

 ##### Inspiration and Helpful Links